geekygirldawn/project-api-metrics/scripts/README.md

 ## Acceptable Use

-Note: Some of these scripts gather names and email addresses, which we use to help us find a contact within VMware if we have questions about a repository or org.
+Note: Some of these scripts gather names and email addresses, which we use to help us find a contact if we have questions about a repository or org.
 Note that the [GitHub Acceptable Use Policies](https://docs.github.com/en/github/site-policy/github-acceptable-use-policies) prohibits certain usage of information, and I would encourage you to read